MSchuwalow/StudDP/README.md

 * `base_address` is the addres up to the root of your Rest.IP plugin.
 Leave out any trailing slashes.
 * `local_path` is your local folder where files should be downloaded to.
 * `interval` is the checking interval in seconds (so the default is 20 minutes).
 * `last_check` is the last timestamp when checks were performed.
 Leave this as -1.
+This is set automatically.
+* `courses_selected` tells the program if you have chosen your courses.
+This is set automatically.
 * `courses` is your list of courses to download.
 You set this when running the program first.
-Reset this to [] if you want to change your selection.
-* `courses_selected` tells the program if you have chosen your courses.
-Leave this to false, reset to true if you want to change your selection.
+This is set automatically.

 ## Run